Environmental governance in Brazil: Forest governance

 Despite the predominant top-down approach of environmental governance in Brazil, there are cases where NGOs, companies, governments, and research institutions have joined together to promote ecological restoration.
 The Atlantic Forest Restoration Pact (AFRP) is an example of this.
 The AFRP aims to restore 15 million hectares of the degraded and fragmented Atlantic Forest by 2050 by promoting: biodiversity conservation, and job growth through the restoration supply chain, and establishing incentives for landowners to comply with the Forest Act.
-This demonstrates environmental NGOs’ use of national legislation (especially environmental zoning) in order to promote environmental protection and sustainability in Brazil.
+This demonstrates environmental NGOs' use of national legislation (especially environmental zoning) to promote environmental protection and sustainability in Brazil.